-- monitoring health and safety performance to identify where additional support may be required to assist Parish Priests/ Line Managers to discharging their health and safety responsibilities. - distributing information, training and advice to Parish Priests/ Line Managers and Local Health and Safety Representatives.
+- monitoring health and safety performance to identify where additional support may be required to assist Parish Priests/ Line Managers to discharging their health and safety responsibilities. - Coordinate the completion and ongoing review of fire risk assessments for all relevant premises in the Diocese. - distributing information, training and advice to Parish Priests/ Line Managers and Local Health and Safety Representatives.
 Where necessary highlighting the need for additional training or competent input. - providing a regular report to the HS Sub Committee - identifying and implementing measures to maintain/ improve adequate health and safety standards. - reporting serious accidents and incidents to the Health and Safety Executive Incident Contact Centre and coordinating an investigation into the root causes of the accident with the aim to avoid recurrences